izikeros/count_tokens/README.md

 # Count tokens

-Simple tools that have one purpose - count tokens in a text file.
+Simple tool that have one purpose - count tokens in a text file.

 ## Requirements